• Home

 spicy marinated goat cheese olive oil

-This is France, and sometimes cheese is eaten as part f the dessert course.
-Some families like to include a goat cheese (chèvre) marinated in spicy olive oil of peppers, herbs and spices
+Some families like to include a strong goat cheese (chèvre) marinated in spicy olive oil of peppers, herbs and spices

-If you’re ever in the south of France during the Christmas season and want to give a few of the items on this list a try, you can find many of the 13 desserts of Christmas at French Christmas markets in France and in packages in grocery stores.
+If you’re ever in the south of France during the Christmas season and want to try a few items on this list, you can find many of the 13 desserts of Christmas at French Christmas markets and grocery stores.

 XL 18 Variety Nut & Dried Fruit Christmas Holiday Gift Basket